 Wondering how to organize a pantry so it’s more efficient and functional?
 The home pantry, especially larger walk in types, can easily become a jumbled mess.
 And this causes spoiled food, clutter, and a headache.
 I’ll give you some tips on how to organize your pantry so it’s more efficient!
 Read on!

 The kitchen is a perfect place to jump start your organizing.
-Today I am adding functionality and organization to the pantry.
-Even if you do not have a full pantry, these tips will still help you make the most of whatever kitchen storage space you have and bring organization to a whole new level.
+Today, I am adding functionality and organization to the pantry.
+Even if you do not have a full pantry, these tips on how to organize a pantry will help you make the most of whatever kitchen storage space you have and bring organization to a whole new level.

 If you are like me, this is what your pantry looks like.
 I always have the best of intentions for keeping it neat and tidy.
 It’s often hard to even see what I have in there because food items are hidden.
 I need to do something about this!